barry-code/SensorMonitoring/README.md

 Sensor Monitoring API and Blazor website for logging and displaying temperature and humidity sensor data.

 ## Why?
 Developed for purpose of monitoring and storing data from temperature and humidity sensors in the house, and allowing display and trends of the data over time.
+Main purpose was to track humidty in attic over time, and allow to gauge efforts to reduce humidty and how successful it was.

 ## Screenshots
 ![image](https://github.com/barry-code/SensorMonitoring/assets/60239072/936f0d5a-6ffa-49a8-94bd-dcdc3995a9f7)